Auto-generated topic channels

 YouTube has auto-generated channels of trending and popular videos that are created by algorithms.
 On these channels, you'll see a notice in the "About" section that they've been auto-generated by YouTube.

-# symbol — like #Surfing.
+YouTube's auto-generated channels have "Topic" as a suffix — like Surfing - Topic.
 Just like user channels, you can subscribe to these auto-generated topic channels and stay updated on new videos.

 Common questions about auto-generated channelsHow does YouTube determine when to create an auto-generated channel?

 An auto-generated channel is created when YouTube algorithmically identifies a topic to have a significant presence on the site.
 If a topic doesn't have an auto-generated channel, it may be because:

 - There are only a few videos on the topic.

 - There aren't many watch views for videos in this topic.